 Ranchers optimistic 'calf-killing blizzard' could be 'extraordinary condition' needed to break the drought

 A series of storms brought around 4 feet of snow to some parts of the region.
-While the storm and its aftermath continue to stress ranchers and cattle, there is optimism that it spells the beginning of the end of a dry cycle.
+While the storm and its aftermath continue to stress ranchers and cattle, there is optimism that it spells the beginning

 Ranchers across the northern Plains fought in mid-April to shield their cattle through back-to-back storms that dumped as much as 4 feet of snow and brought winds that whipped it into roof-high drifts.